Everest Base Camp 12 Day Trek

 The trail today descends steeply downward so we will need to walk slowly as we battle the rocky terrain.
-Upon crossing the suspension bridges over the fast flowing Dudh Koshi and its tributaries, the trail begins to level out.
-Although we will be travelling the same route down, we will have completely different views, with a mixture of open plains, rhododendron and pine forests, and in the distance, snow-covered peaks.
+Upon crossing the suspension bridges over the fast-flowing Dudh Koshi and its tributaries, the trail begins to level out.
+Although we will be traveling the same route down, we will have completely different views, with a mixture of open plains, rhododendron and pine forests, and in the distance, snow-covered peaks.
 We walk through the Sherpa villages’ noticing a strong faith in Buddhism and a culture of prayer stones and flags.
 Upon arrival in Lukla, we stretch our legs and recall the experiences of the last couple of weeks.
 Overnight in Lukla.
-Included: Breakfast, Lunch, Dinner and Accommodation.
+Included: Breakfast, Lunch, Dinner, and Accommodation.

 Day 12: Fly Lukla to Kathmandu